adamlocker/Metric_Templating/README.md

  ![Equation](https://github.com/adamlocker/Metric_Templating/blob/master/Images/Equation.png "Equation example")

- _Note: Calculation is not the same thing as aggregation or averaging, which is covered later on._
+ _Note: Calculation is not the same as aggregation or averaging, which is covered later on._

 ## Dimensions